Shuffle/Shuffle-docs/handbook/company.md

 * Create design for the new tutorial / introduction
 * Make expanded documentation for most-used apps, including example use-cases
 * Create a good strategy for what apps to make in order, and what is necessary
+* Make it easy to understand what we're building next (in order)
+* Make apps with special authentication work with the App Creator (oAuth2 etc)

 #### Q2
 **Objectives**